Workflows that get followed

 Workflow design principles

-1. Embedded, not external: Workflows must live in the tools people already use.
+1. Embedded, not external: Workflows live in the tools people already use.

 2. Minimal steps, maximal clarity: Every extra click is a chance to bail out.